 ✔ Data protection advice according to GDPR

-✔ Secure order processing and third country transfers
+✔ Order processing and third country transfers

 ✔ Check technical and organizational measures (TOMs)